 Discussion

 Experiment 1 tested whether item-specific and relational encoding manipulations could reduce the illusion of competence by improving the correspondence between JOLs and recall.
 Relative to the read-only control group, both item-specific and relational encoding strategies were effective at reducing the illusion of competence for backward and symmetrical pairs.
 Furthermore, consistent with our predictions, relational encoding was also effective at reducing the illusion of competence for unrelated pairs.
-Calibration plots revealed that item-specific encoding was most effective at reducing the illusion of competence on backward pairs, while relational encoding was most effective at reducing the illusion on unrelated pairs.
+These patterns were confirmed via calibration plots, which provided qualitative information regarding the JOL bin in which overestimations emerge.
+For backward pairs, item-specific encoding increased this bin relative to relational encoding and the read-only control group, while unrelated pairs showed a similar increase when relational encoding was utilized.
 However, although these manipulations benefited calibration, they decreased resolution, particularly on related pairs.
 Taken together, our findings in Experiment 1 suggest that item-specific and relational encoding manipulations are each effective at reducing the illusion of competence, though these improvements reflect improvements to calibration rather than resolution.

 While Experiment 1 demonstrated that the item-specific/relational framework can effectively reduce the illusion of competence for backward and symmetrical paired associates and unrelated pairs, we note that given item-specific and relational participants applied their encoding strategies silently, we are unable to verify separately that these strategies were being appropriately and consistently applied.
 Several experiments have reported consistent item-specific/relational processing differences using this procedure (e.g., Huff & Bodner, 2013; 2014), however, we sought to confirm the use of item-specific and relational processing though the use of a “think aloud” protocol.
 In this protocol, participants are not only instructed and required to practice their given study strategy, but also required to state aloud the item-specific or relational characteristics aloud for each word pair with an experimenter present to provide feedback.
 We apply this procedure in Experiment 2 to ensure the application of item-specific and relation encoding processes while also providing a replication of Experiment 1.